subspacecloud/subspace/README.md

 Make sure to change the `--env SUBSPACE_HTTP_HOST` to your publicly accessible domain name.

+If you want to run the vpn on a different domain as the http host you can set `--env SUBSPACE_ENDPOINT_HOST`

 ```bash

 # Your data directory should be bind-mounted as `/data` inside the container using the `--volume` flag.